 While this seafood lasagna dish required some preparation (including sourcing soy lecithin), it was easy to put together.
-This is an important consideration for an appetiser that is part of a home cooked meal.
+This is an important consideration for an appetiser that is part of a multi-course home-cooked meal.
 Everything can be prepared ahead of time, except the foam.
 The plating can all come together very quickly.

 After earlier experimentation with instant dashi powder to create the dashi, I do recommend making your own dashi from scratch – using kombu and katsuobushi.
 Of course, if you cannot find those ingredients, instant dashi does work too.

 I managed to find a source of soy lecithin (a health supplement shop).
-This worked well for me in this seafood lasagna.
-It is not essential though.
+This worked well for me in this mini lasagna.
+It is not essential, though.
 A drizzle of soy sauce diluted with some dashi works very well too.